How Does the Law Protect British Columbia Pedestrians?

 According to this proposal, a vehicle traveling in a multi-lane highway would need to change into the other lane to pass, especially improving road safety for cyclists.

 Another proposal recommends reducing speed limits in residential areas to 30 km/h to improve safety.
 Studies suggest that these changes will improve safety for users of the road.
 For example, according to the British Columbia government, a pedestrian has a 90% chance of surviving a collision if the car is traveling 30 km/h.

 Pedestrians and bicyclists are among the most vulnerable users of British Columbia roads.
 Without the metal frame of an automobile around them, they are fully exposed to the force of a collision with an automobile.
 And, as relatively slow-moving users of the road, pedestrians and bicyclists are not well-situated to avoid collisions with faster-moving automobiles.

 As more and more British Columbians take to the roads on foot or on bicycle, drivers must be increasingly mindful of their presence and understand how to drive safely near them.
 Changes to the Motor Vehicle Act may affect drivers’ rights and responsibilities when using the roads, but even without such changes, drivers must be careful not to injure other drivers, pedestrians, or bicyclists.

 For British Columbians who have been injured in an automobile accident, whether as a driver, pedestrian, or cyclist, seeking legal counsel to understand and protect your rights is critical.
-Regardless of the mode by which you travel, Preszler Law Firm can help you if you have been injured in an accident caused by another’s fault while on the road.
+Regardless of the mode by which you travel, Preszler Injury Lawyers can help you if you have been injured in an accident caused by another’s fault while on the road.